Our Everest Base Camp Treks

 We turned back at Shomare, I don’t see it as a failure but a try.

 In October 2015 we made it all the way.
-We plan a third trek.
+In 2018 we trekked to Gokyo and climbed the Cho La Pass.
 Yes, it’s addictive.

 Two Treks to Mount Everest Base Camp